DanielaCabiddu/PHREESQL/README.md

-# PHREESQLib
+# PHREESQL

-An in-situ real-time speciation calculation and storage tool by means of PHREEQC code (USGS).
+PHREESQL is a toolkit for efficiently storing the huge amount of data from geochemical speciation simulations run by PHREEQC in an
-It allows water speciation calculations and storage by means of a SQL database.
-Thanks to the relational data structure and query capabilities, it is possible to efficiently browse, export a large amount of data deriving from speciation computation, and to reuse them for further analyses and plot generation.
+SQL database.
+It includes both a C++ library, namely PHREESQLib, and a command-line interface, namely PHREESQLexe, to ease the usability of PHREESQLib by technical experts with low programming knowledge.
+Thanks to its relational data structure, PHREESQL allows to be exploited in third-party packages based on and to re-use them for other analyses by external pack- ages of environmental interest.

 ## Authors